 Here’s another thing I like about Stu.
 All of you know how I emphasize the basic fundamentals of paintball.
 I believe no matter how experienced you are, you need to find time to do certain drills.
 After all, they are perishable skills since muscle memory can fade.
 So I asked him, what is your favorite drill?

 “Fundamentals – Breakout shooting and snap shooting.
 Win the break and your probability to win the point is exponentially higher.
 Win a gun fight and you possibly win a tournament.
 I feel like if I would have won this one gunfight in Vegas this year during the very first point, we would have won that event.

 There is a communication circuit drill and a communication situational drill we do that is a lot of fun and helpful, but it’d take me quite a bit to write.”

 So, in case you were wondering what it feels like to be a World Cup Champion, Stu sums it up for us.

-“It feels like all the blood, sweat, tears and sacrifices I’ve made to play this sport finally paid off.
+“It feels like all the blood, sweat, tears, and sacrifices I’ve made to play this sport have finally paid off.
 I’ll cherish that moment for the rest of my life.
 Being on the field with my brothers and sharing this moment with them will be etched in my brain until I leave this form.
-We have all worked hard together and that day we became Champions together!
+We all worked hard together, and on that day, we all became Champions!
 It’s something special.”